Skip to main content

 Sponsored by DEVONthink 3: Manage documents the smart way on iPhone, iPad, and Mac.
 Apple @ Work listeners get 10% off with this link

 Apple @ Work is exclusively brought to you by Mosyle, the only Apple Unified Platform.
 Mosyle is the only solution that integrates in a single professional-grade platform all the solutions necessary to seamlessly and automatically deploy, manage & protect Apple devices at work.
 Over 45,000 organizations trust Mosyle to make millions of Apple devices work-ready with no effort and at an affordable cost.
 Request your EXTENDED TRIAL today and understand why Mosyle is everything you need to work with Apple.
-In this episode of Apple @ Work, I talk with Steve Won from 1Password about their annual report: Security and productivity in the age of AI Connect with Bradley Twitter LinkedIn Listen and subscribe Apple Podcasts Overcast Spotify Pocket Casts Castro RSS Listen to Past Episodes
+In this episode of Apple @ Work, I talk with Nenad Milanović from CAKE.com about SaaS sprawl in large enterprises, tackling new application use cases, why they've been so successful with their productivity bundle, and much more.
+Connect with Bradley Twitter LinkedIn Listen and subscribe Apple Podcasts Overcast Spotify Pocket Casts Castro RSS Listen to Past Episodes

 Subscribe to get all 9to5Mac’s stories delivered to your inbox daily.
 And to 9to5Toys for the best deals from around the web.